 There is a running joke being bandied around which goes like this:

-What is the difference between Anwar’s supporters and Najib’s supporters?
+What is the difference between Anwar’s supporters back then and Najib’s supporters now?
 Nothing.
 They just like to make fools out of themselves.

 It is always better for a leader to speak of truth.
 The sooner the better.
 Many scandals have erupted which turned leaders into a laughing stock just because they tried to lie their way out, and their followers did not point out what was wrong.